Wayside crosses in Romania: Symbolic considerations

 The crosses recall a pre-Christian time when people would set up ritual columns or altars in places where the cosmic peace was disturbed by evil spirits, hoping to restore order.
-Crossroads have also been attracted mystical powers since antiquity; their mythological significance acquired a religious one with the adoption of Christianity, given their cross shape.
+Crossroads have also been ascribed mystical powers since antiquity; their mythological significance acquired a religious one with the adoption of Christianity, given their cross shape.
 Columns and poles gave way to crosses, so that the troiță represents “an ad hoc synthesis between the ancient and Christian strata”.

 According to Romulus Vulcănescu, the troiță is "the most primitive extant form of religious sanctuary and sacred popular worship".
 He defines a sanctuary as a place proclaimed holy and respected as such by the people, out of magical, mythical or religious motives.
 These objects are found in the village center, at the village entrance and exit, at crossroads, unclean places, hillocks and, generally speaking, where the physical and spiritual worlds merge.

 Often, the crosses are surrounded by a shelter, with a door towards the road and windows at the sides.
 Travelers hit by rainstorms can wait inside.
 In the past, where the water source was farther away, villagers would leave a pitcher of fresh water for passersby.
 Shelters are rarer in hay and mountain areas; the crosses there are usually covered by tile roofs.
 The shelters, which form a sort of chapel, are usually painted on the exterior and interior.
 Christ Pantocrator or the Trinity is on the ceiling, flanked by the Four Evangelists, angels or prophets.
 Saints and angels are found lower down, with empty spaces filled by grape leaves, ears of wheat, floral or geometric patterns.
 The exterior might feature medallions of saints or Biblical scenes.
 Inscriptions appear painted on the inside or carved into the cross.

 The magic associations of water means that crosses are found near streams, bridges and wells, superstition holding that well bottoms can hold evil forces.
 The troiță, pointing heavenward, guards against the dark forces in the depths of the earth.
 Crosses at village entrances served to guard the locals from plagues and enemies, and were also landmarks.
 Homeowners would raise crosses in front of their dwellings, seeking spiritual protection.
 Cemetery troițe do not commemorate the dead, instead watching the boundary between living and dead, amplifying the power of the cross symbol.
 Finally, a troiță can be a cenotaph, celebrating war heroes whose bodies have not been found, or other dead buried elsewhere.